taniarascia/primitive/README.md

 You can view `dist/test.html` or `templates/template.html` to see some example elements as you make changes.

-## Motivation

-Primitive was originally built by [Tania Rascia](https://www.taniarascia.com) to understand how a responsive CSS framework works from scratch.
-Primitive makes it incredibly simple to set the foundation for a sustainable styling system.
-You get the freedom to design your site however you want, with a solid, easy-to-understand underlying framework.

 ## Acknowledgements

 - Dave Gamache for building [Skeleton CSS](http://getskeleton.com/), the original inspiration for building Primitive and understanding responsive CSS.